CrowdHailer/just-job/README.md

 They should be set up using other interactors.
 We will switchover to using interactors as they become available.

+6. Add id to task so that we do not need to pass task objects to the delivery mechanism

 ## Install

 #### Clone the app